dbaranger/InteractionPoweR/README.md

-between two continuous variables, (2) effect sizes are all specified as the cross-sectional Pearson’s correlation, (3) simulations do not assume that the interacting variables are independent, (4) any variable in the model, including the outcome, can be binary, and (5) analyses can incorporate the effects of reliability and skew, both of the interacting variables, as well as of the outcome variable.
+between two continuous variables, (2) effect sizes are all specified as the cross-sectional Pearson’s correlation, (3) simulations do not assume that the interacting variables are independent, (4) any variable in the model, including the outcome, can have anywhere from 2 (i.e., binary) to 20 discrete values, and (5) analyses can incorporate the effects of reliability and skew, both of the interacting variables, as well as of the outcome variable.

 **For more information see [documentation and examples](https://dbaranger.github.io/InteractionPoweR/articles/articles/InteractionPoweRvignette.html),